fesler55/odin-recipes/README.md

 # odin-recipes
 This is a project to build a basic recipe website.

-I have demenstrated the following skills with this project:
+I have demonstrated the following skills with this project: